 And there you have it.
 Quite a quick and straightforward make with a couple of design features thrown in to be different, just the way I like it 🙂

 I think my cardigan will be so useful to pop on over thin sweaters and jersey tops for a bit of extra warmth.
 I can feel cold at the drop of a hat so I’m sorted now.
-Here I’ve styled it with my pussy bow blouse my favourite chunky boots that I got from Office years ago and my ultra comfy jeans from Next that I shortened to cropped (*similar here)
+Here I’ve styled it with my pussy bow blouse my favourite chunky boots that I got from Office years ago and my ultra-comfy jeans from Next that I shortened to a cropped length.

-It’s funny because I’m not one to want to wear a lot of cardigans as it’s not a mainstay of my style, but one in a useful neutral will be very handy and it’s especially timely now as I heard we’re in for some cold weather (time for cosy soups and Netflix)
+It’s funny because I’m not one to want to wear a lot of cardigans as it’s not a mainstay of my style, but this useful neutral will be very handy and it’s especially timely now as I heard we’re in for some cold weather (time for cosy soups and Netflix)